bumptech/nitro/docs/nitro.md

 **Q: What about other platforms?**

-Porting to other POSIX (*BSD) systems should be easy and we're going to have iOS and Android soon.
+We're working on ports to iOS and Android, and while we have no other ports planned, porting to other POSIX systems like *BSD should be pretty straightforward.

 **Q: What about Windows?**

-Aye.
+Oy.
 That's a bigger effort and one that's frankly not a priority for us.
 If someone out there wants to put some effort into the port, that'd be great.

 **Q: There are a few reference to "high water mark".
 What's that about?
 Is it like